 - Santa Claus: Discussed.
 Frazz even explains how he can afford all the gifts: he licenses his image.

-- Scantron Picture: Caulfield does this as a Running Gag.
-He uses the dots to write out music notes, and later recreates the Mona Lisa.
+- Caulfield does this as a Running Gag.
+He uses the dots to write out music notes, and later recreates The Mona Lisa.

 - Sistine Steal: An early Sunday comic had Frazz painting the cafeteria in kid-oriented versions of various famous paintings, including the Creation of Adam featuring a cafeteria lunch lady spooning food onto a student's plate.

-- Spiritual Sequel: MANY people have noted the physical similarities between Frazz and Calvin, the similar personalities, the general feel of the comic, The fact that Frazz shares several hobbies with Calvin's dad, and (most importantly) Mallet's art style being nearly indistinguishable from that of Bill Watterson.
-Though every theory has been Jossed to death - that Mallet IS Watterson, that Mallet intended for Frazz to be a sequel/alt-continuity to Calvin and Hobbes - most fans, regardless, consider it a very-fitting, even if accidental, spiritual successor to Watterson's Magnum Opus.
+- Spiritual Sequel: MANY people have noted the physical similarities between Frazz and Calvin, the similar personalities, the general feel of the comic, the fact that Frazz shares several hobbies with Calvin's dad, and (most importantly) Mallet's art style being nearly indistinguishable from that of Bill Watterson.
+Though every theory has been Jossed to death - that Mallet IS Watterson, that Mallet intended for Frazz to be a sequel/alt-continuity to Calvin and Hobbes - most fans, regardless, consider it a very-fitting, even if accidental, spiritual successor.

 - Splash of Color: One strip is shades of gray, except for a colored egg.

-- Spoiled by the Format: Frazz intends to avert this for his first novel.
+- Spoiled by the Format: Frazz intends to avert this for his first novel, by adding a hundred pages of gibberish after the end of the story.

 - Straw Loser: Coach Hacker exists solely to magnify Frazz's virtues through his own flaws.